Overnight Energy: Lake Mead&#039;s decline points to scary water future in West | White House leads opposition to raising gas tax | Biden taps ex-New Mexico lawmaker for USDA post

-Category: Environment Hits: 4TGIF!
+Category: Environment Hits: 38TGIF!
 Welcome to Overnight Energy, your source for the day’s energy and environment news.
 Please send tips and comments to Rachel Frazin at This email address is being protected from spambots.
 You need JavaScript enabled to view it. .
 Follow her on Twitter: @RachelFrazin .
 Reach Zack Budryk at This email address is being protected from spambots.
 You need JavaScript enabled to view it. or...

 Read more https://thehill.com/policy/energy-environment/overnights/559199-overnight-energy-lake-meads-decline-points-to-scary